Igorshk10/Igorshk10/README.md

 ## Hi there 👋

 ## About Me
-Motivated **trainee web developer** focused on clean, maintainable code and understanding how things work.
+Motivated **junior web developer** focused on clean, maintainable code and understanding how things work.
 Aiming to become a senior full-stack web developer.

 ---